-with such a limited menu I thought I would have an easier time ordering, but it truly wasn’t the case.
+with such a limited menu I thought I would have an easier time ordering, but that truly wasn’t the case.
 Their Porchetta seemed to be their most popular, and with good reason.
-The meat was on display behind their freshly baked bread, enticing anyone who was looking at their chalk board menu.
+Their prep area is open to the restaurant, so you can see them making and preparing all their meats for the day.

 Meat & Bread was one of the best sandwiches that I have had in a long time, I only wish that I had more time in Vancouver to explore it’s varied culinary delights and points of interest.
-I would suggest it to anyone who is in the area.
+The menu may be small, but given the amount of effort put into their food preparation, I think you’ll be impressed with anything you order there.

 P.S. it’s crowded at lunch time, so come early if you’re on a schedule.